Ukraine crisis has far-reaching implications, says University of Tulsa professor

 Standing by watching is China and its increasingly autocratic leader Xi Jinping.

-"What China decides to do in the future, some think, make take its cues from how the West responds to Russia," Peters said.
+"What China decides to do in the future, some think, may take its cues from how the West responds to Russia," Peters said.
 "Russia is making kind of on-ramps and setting the model for China.
-And China is such a bigger deal. ...
-Russia is not economically powerful, it just has a few rich guys."
+And China is such a bigger deal. … Russia is not economically powerful; it just has a few rich guys."

 "This is not Cold War 2.0," said Peters.
 "This is not state socialism.
 This is imperial capitalism without democracy."